 If there is an insufficient amount of warm air entering your AC system from your home, that condensation will freeze.

 Tip: Blocked vents or a clogged air filter are common causes of insufficient airflow.
 If you notice ice forming on your AC unit, first make sure that your HVAC system has a clean air filter, and then check to make sure that none of the vents in your home have been closed or covered up by furniture.
 Afterward, defrost your unit by switching your thermostat off and only switching the fan on.
 This might be all that’s needed to solve the issue.
+However, some cases require upgrading to a brand new unit to fix the problem.

 As mentioned above, your air conditioner produces condensation as it cools and removes humidity from air.
 The condensation tends to form on your AC’s coils, where it then drips down into the drip pan.
 As long as an air conditioner’s coils are clean enough, they’ll be able to transfer refrigerant to the heat pump without a problem.